Landlord-Tech/landlord-tech-landing-page/src/markdown/homepage-hero-1/homepage-hero-1.md

 ---
 title: homepage-hero-1
-metaTitle: Providing Landlords The Tools For The Job
+metaTitle: Landlord Tech | Digital Tools For Property Owners and Managers
-metaDescription: Providing Landlords The Tools For The Job
+metaDescription: Landlord Tech offers digital tools designed to better serve landlords and property managers with pet management, assistance animal verification, and more.
 heroHeading: Mischief Managed
 heroText: Transform the way you manage your pet program in your residential rental portfolio with OurPetPolicy.